Proof Positive: The Evidence Supports Using the Columbia Protocol to Assess Risk

 - Mundt, J.C., Greist, J.H., Gelenberg, A.J., Katzelnick, D.J., Jefferson, J.W. & Model, J.G.
 (2010).
 Feasibility and Validation of a Computer-Automated Columbia-Suicide Severity Rating Scale Using Interactive Voice Response Technology.
 Journal of Psychiatric Research, 44, 1224–1228.

-- The versions of the C-SSRS in 45 languages (a total of over 100 translations now exist) were established according to a rigorous methodology to ensure conceptual equivalence and cultural relevance across languages.
+- The translations of the C-SSRS in 45 languages (a total of over 100 translations now exist) were established according to a rigorous methodology to ensure conceptual equivalence and cultural relevance across languages.

 - Gratalup, G., Fernander, N., Fuller,D.S., & Posner, K (2013).
 Translation of the Columbia Suicide Severity Rating Scale for Use in 33 Countries.
 International Society for CNS Clinical Trial Methodology, 9th Annual Scientific Meeting, Washington, D.C.

-- The Korean version of the C-SSRS is a reliable and valid tool for the prediction of suicidal risk in a clinical setting.
+- The Korean translation of the C-SSRS is a reliable and valid tool for the prediction of suicidal risk in a clinical setting.

 - Pai, D., Woo, J. M., Son, M. H., & Lee, C. (2015).
 The Reliability and Validity of the Korean Version of Columbia-Suicide Severity Rating Scale in Alcohol Dependent Patients.
 Journal of Korean Neuropsychiatric Association, 54(2), 222–227.

-- The Turkish version of the C-SSRS is a reliable and valid instrument that can be used for adolescents across inpatient and outpatient psychiatric and nonpsychiatric settings.
+- The Turkish translation of the C-SSRS is a reliable and valid instrument that can be used for adolescents across inpatient and outpatient psychiatric and nonpsychiatric settings.

 - Gunes A., Kilincaslan, A., & Eskin, M. (2015).
 Psychometric Properties of the Turkish Version of Columbia-Suicide Severity Rating Scale Among 12–18 year-old adolescents in Turkey.
 American Academy of Child and Adolescent Psychology, 62nd Annual Meeting, San Antonio, Texas.